This goat is all ears. REALLY! They may be the longest in goat history

 In case you're wondering why the ears grew so long, well ... we don't exactly know!

-Dr. Muhammad Ali Ayaz, a veterinarian in Pakistan, notes that Simba's breed – a crossed breed known as Anglo (i.e. U.K. goats) Nubian (from northeastern Africa) – does tend to have long, bell-shaped ears.
-But the vet thinks Simba's ears are excessively long even for a breed known for its elongated ears.
+Dr. Muhammad Ali Ayaz, a veterinarian in Pakistan, notes that Simba is a cross breed of Anglo-Nubian and the South Asian breed Jamunapari.
+He seems to have gotten his ears from his Anglo-Nubian genes – those goats tend to have long, bell-shaped ears.
+But Ayaz says Simba's ears are excessively long even for a breed known for its elongated ears.

 Maybe it's a thyroid issue or some genetic oddity, says Ayaz.